MorphDiv/TeDDi_sample/Database/README.md

-# 100 LC database generation
+# 100LC database generation

-Scripts and code in this directory deal with validating the [raw corpus text files](../Corpus) and for generating the 100 LC relational database.
+Scripts and code in this directory deal with validating the [raw corpus text files](../Corpus) and for generating the 100LC relational database.
 This directory also contains script for converting the database into various output formats, including an  [RData file](https://bookdown.org/ndphillips/YaRrr/rdata-files.html), [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) and as [XML files](https://en.wikipedia.org/wiki/XML).

 ## Generating the database